seekrcentral/seekr2/README.md

-Prepare and run milestoning calculations in the OpenMM, NAMD, and/or Browndye2 simulation engines for the purposes of obtaining the kinetics and thermodynamics of molecular processes such as, for instance, ligand-receptor binding and unbinding, membrane permeability, internal molecular dynamics, and many other situations.
+Prepare and run milestoning calculations in the OpenMM, NAMD, and/or Browndye2 simulation engines for the purposes of obtaining the kinetics and thermodynamics of molecular processes such as: ligand-receptor binding and unbinding, membrane permeability, internal molecular dynamics, and many other situations.